Health Checks (Enterprise)

 Return to the Nodes Tab to see a list of nodes.

-You may see a message "Unauthorized: cannot execute on node".
-You will need to add an ACL Policy to allow the Health Check System to run commands and scripts on the target nodes.
+There may be a message saying "Unauthorized: cannot execute on node".
+If so, add an ACL Policy to allow the Health Check System to run commands and scripts on the target nodes.
 See Access Control.

 Return to the "Project Settings... > Edit Nodes" page.
 Under "Enhancers" click "Add a new Node Enhancer" and choose "Health Status".

 Visit the "Nodes" link in the Sidebar.
-You should now see the healthy status indicators for the nodes:
+There will be healthy status indicators for the nodes:

 # Job Filter

-You can use the "Exclude Filter" in Job definitions to filter out unhealthy nodes, while still indicating in the UI those nodes will be excluded.
+Use the "Exclude Filter" in Job definitions to filter out unhealthy nodes, while still indicating in the UI those nodes will be excluded.
 Make sure to set "Show Excluded Nodes" to "Yes".
-If some nodes are unhealthy you will see the node but it will be crossed out:
+If some nodes are unhealthy it will show the node but it will be crossed out:

-When you run the Job, the excluded nodes will be indicated and automatically deselected.
+When a Job is run, the excluded nodes will be indicated and automatically deselected.
 Note: if "Show Excluded Nodes" is set to "No", the excluded nodes will not be shown at all.

 # Access Control